Cultural Spaces

 2nd Floor, 7700 Minoru Gate, Richmond

-Photo: Mixed media art classes at the Richmond Arts Centre
+Photo: Mixed media art classes in the Lapidary Studio

 Richmond Media Lab

-The Richmond Media Lab operates as part of the Richmond Arts Centre, located in the Richmond Cultural Centre.
-It offers classes in media arts designed to increase technology literacy, accessibility and creativity in our community, particularly among youth and is home to the Richmond Youth Media Program.
+The Media Lab, located inside the Richmond Cultural Centre Annex, offers classes in media arts designed to increase technology literacy, accessibility and creativity in our community.
+Registered programs are available for preteens, youth and adults and the Media Lab is also home to the Richmond Youth Media Program.

 Photo: Youth Media Lab classes